Vec-LUT: Vector Table Lookup for Parallel Ultra-Low-Bit LLM Inference on Edge Devices: Background and Motivation

-As shown in Table~\ref{tab:tmac-breakdown}, even optimized with hardware instructions, ``Lookup'' (including weight loading and table lookup) still takes up nearly half of T-MAC's mpGeMM latency.
-In contrast, \nickname will reduce the lookup cost to below 1\%, as evaluated in \S\ref{sec:eval-breakdown}.
+As shown in Table~\ref{tab:tmac-breakdown}, even optimized with hardware instructions, ``Lookup'' (including weight loading and table lookup) still takes up nearly half of T-MAC's single-thread mpGeMM latency.
+In contrast, \nickname will reduce the lookup cost to below 1\% (details in \S\ref{sec:eval-breakdown}).